 Reporter Kim Thoa (Long An Newspaper and Radio and Television Station): Turning technology (AI) into a powerful assistant |

-Entering the profession in the field of print journalism, I had months of familiarity with the pages and words, but now, after the merger of newspapers and radio, I have started a new journey, becoming a more “multi-talented” journalist and gradually approaching the work of making television works.
-Although I did not go through a professional journalism training environment, nearly 5 years of working in the profession have given me a lot.
-I have learned and inspired by my seniors and, most importantly, I have been able to live my passion.
+Entering the profession in the field of print journalism, I had months of familiarity with the pages and words, but now, after the merger of newspapers and radio, I have started a new journey, becoming a more "multi-talented" journalist and gradually approaching the work of making television works.
+Although I did not go through a professional journalism training environment, nearly 5 years of being attached to the profession has given me a lot.
+I have learned and inspired by my seniors and, most importantly, I have been able to live with my passion.

 In the context of the current Industrial Revolution 4.0, technology is penetrating every corner of life and journalism is no exception.
 In fact, technology brings too many conveniences.
-It helps us work more efficiently, faster, and promptly meet the information needs of readers.
+It helps us work more efficiently, faster, and respond promptly to readers' information needs.
 But because of that convenience, I sometimes worry.
-Are we too dependent on technology that we forget about critical thinking and the ability to independently verify?
+Are we too dependent on technology that we forget critical thinking and the ability to independently verify?

-As a journalist who is adapting to the digital flow every day, I always accept change and adapt myself to the digital journalism environment.
-Therefore, I always keep in mind that: Technology is for support, not for dependence.
+As a journalist who is adapting to the digital flow every day, I always accept change and also adapt to the digital journalism environment.
+Therefore, I always keep in mind that: Technology is to support, not to depend on.
 We must master technology, not let technology master us, so that each journalistic work always maintains honesty, objectivity and true value.

 Mr. Chi Tam works at an event in Tan Thanh district.